-- Genre Savvy: Mike manages to realize this by the end, and then tricks the Bots into destroying something Servo loved.
+- Mike manages to realize this by the end, and then tricks the Bots into destroying something Servo loved.

 - Later, Crow amends this — Blanchard should have held a proper hearing first.
 In fact, he thinks that was the whole movie's Aesop.

 - Lame Pun Reaction: When the police are mystified by the inexplicable electrocution deaths of three crooks, Crow is quick to quip "Shocking, isn't it?"
 Mike, as usual, didn't appreciate the pun.

 - Captain Obvious: Invoked when the police shoot at Paul:Policeman: Hey, careful!
 Be sure to hit him!Tom Servo: Thanks, Lt.note Obvious!